Altai languages: Phonology

 The sounds of the Altai language vary among different dialects.

 Consonants

 The voiced palatal plosive /ɟ/ varies greatly from dialect to dialect, especially in the initial position, and may be recognized as a voiced affricate /d͡z/.
 Forms of the word јок "no" include [coq] (Kuu dialect) and [joq] (Kumandy).
 Even within dialects, this phoneme varies greatly.

 Vowels

-There are eight vowels in Altai.
-These vowels may be long or short.
+Altai has eight vowels, which may be long or short.